 Building on a study group that formed in the early 1980’s, I helped found and incorporate the group as the Institute for Meditation and Psychotherapy in 1996, a non-profit educational organization, and served as its president for 10 years.
 I am currently on the Board of Directors of IMP and the Barre Center for Buddhist Studies.

 In addition to clinical practice, I have been teaching internationally to lay and professional audiences on the integration of mindfulness and psychotherapy.
-I established the Certificate Program for mental health professionals, with over 22 faculty, now in its ninth year.
+I established the Certificate Program for mental health professionals, with over 25 faculty, now online and in its thirteenth year.
 With colleagues, I co-edited and co-authored Mindfulness and Psychotherapy, 2nd Edition (Guilford), and have authored a number of book chapters in Buddhism and World Culture, Mindfulness and the Therapeutic Relationship, Wisdom and Compassion in Psychotherapy, Begegnung von westlicher Psychotherapie und buddhistischer Geistesschulung, and other volumes.